RoyChen4212/Aemon/README.md

 npm lint components/desktop/my-component
 ```

-Some style guidelines not covered by our quality code tools that you should take into accout:
+Some style guidelines not covered by our quality code tools that you should take into account:

-* Component props and methods for event handling should be named with `on` prefix (i.e. `onChange`, `onFocuss`)
+* Component props and methods for event handling should be named with `on` prefix (i.e. `onChange`, `onFocus`)
 * Component methods that return JSX should be named with `render` prefix (i.e. `renderError`, `renderInput`)
 * Component method order should be: `static-methods`, `getters`, `lifecycle`, `instance-methods`, `handlers` and `renderers`
 * Main `render` function should be the last function in the file